Xpiri/Xpiri/README.md

 # :wave: Hello there!

-I'm Federico, a junior data scientist 📈 from Italy .
+I'm Federico, a data scientist 📈 from Italy .
 Welcome to my github page!

 * :closed_book: My main interests are:
     *   Statistical modeling, Machine learning and Deep learning (NLP, CV)